 In 1996, the Pakistan Tehreek-e-Insaf was formed.
 In 2013, the PTI ran in the elections and won 35 seats in the National Assembly of Pakistan.
 After the 2018 Pakistan elections, the PTI became the government and joined the three major parties in Pakistan.

 Pakistan’s various political parties are engaged in ideological fields, as well as representing diverse regional, ethnic and religious circles.
 There are 126 Pakistani political parties registered with the Election Commission of Pakistan (ECP), and 1,200 candidates from these parties are running in the elections.
-The major parties are Pakistan Muslim League-Nawaz (PML-N), Pakistan Tehreek-e-Insaf (PTI) and Pakistan Peoples Party Parliamentarians (PPP)
+The major parties are Pakistan Muslim League-Nawaz (PML-N), Pakistan Tehreek-e-Insaf (PTI) and Pakistan Peoples Party Parliamentarians (PPP).
+Let’s discuss Pakistan top political parties.

+Pakistan no 1 political party is Pakistan Tehreek Insaf.
 Former Pakistani legend cricketer Imran Khan is leading the Pakistan Tehreek-e-Insaf (PTI) under the slogan “Change”.
 On April 25, 1996, in Lahore, the Tehreek-e-Insaf, a social democratic and political movement, was founded by Imran Khan.
 Its allotted election symbol is Bat.
 It aims to create a modern, egalitarian, Islamic democracy and welfare state.
-In 2013, PTI emerged as the country’s second most popular party in the 2013 elections.
+In 2013, PTI emerged as the country’s largest political party in Pakistan in the 2013 elections.

 In the 2018 general elections, Imran Khan became the Prime Minister of Pakistan and the PTI won 116 seats in the National Assembly and swept the KPK with 63 seats in the Provincial Assembly.
-PTI forms government in Punjab and KPK.
+PTI forms the government in Punjab and KPK.
+PTI is one of the most popular Political Parties in Pakistan

-The Pakistan Muslim League (N) is a major center-right party in Pakistan, and its history tells the All India Muslim League.
+The Pakistan Muslim League (N) is the second most popular political party in Pakistan, and its history tells the All India Muslim League.
 The party was founded by former Prime Minister Nawaz Sharif in 1993 and its allotted election symbol is Lion.
 The PML-N had twice worked with Nawaz Sharif as Prime Minister in the 1990s.
 After the defeat of the military coup led by General Musharraf, he lost his second post.
 The PML-N boycotted the 2002 general elections.
 In the 2008 elections, the PML-N formed the government in Punjab province.

 The Pakistan Peoples Party is a social democratic secular political party in Pakistan.
+PPP is the third most popular party in Pakistan.
 The party was founded by Zulfiqar Ali Bhutto in 1967 and its allotted election symbol is Arrow.
-The PPP competed in the 1970 general elections with the socialist agenda of bread, cloth, shelter (food, clothing, shelter).
+The PPP competed in the 1970 general elections with the socialist agenda of bread, cloth, and shelter (food, clothing, shelter).

 Jamaat-e-Islami Pakistan is a socially conservative and Islamist political party based in Pakistan.
-Its aim is to transform Pakistan into an Islamic state, governed by Sharia law.
-Party strongly opposes economic methods such as capitalism, communism, liberalism and socialism, as well as the offer of bank interest.
+JI is 4th popular Political Parties in Pakistan.
+It aims to transform Pakistan into an Islamic state, governed by Sharia law.
+The party strongly opposes economic methods such as capitalism, communism, liberalism and socialism, as well as the offer of bank interest.
 The party was founded by Sayed Abul A’la Maududi in colonial India in 1941 and its allotted election symbol is scale.

 The party leader is called an ‘Ameer’.
-The current ammer of party is Siraj ul Haq.
-Through its welfare wing, Jamaat-e-Islami runs a number of welfare schemes, including orphan care, free hospitals and food distribution.
+The current ammer of the party is Siraj ul Haq.
+Through its welfare wing, Jamaat-e-Islami runs several welfare schemes, including orphan care, free hospitals and food distribution.

 Pak Sarzameen Party is a Pakistani political party founded in 2016 by Syed Mustafa Kamal.
+PSP is the 5th popular Political Parties in Pakistan.
 He was the former mayor of Karachi.
 Syed Mustafa Kamal founded the party at a press conference in Clifton, Karachi on the occasion of Pakistan Day 2016.
 The PSP had many differences with the MQM.
 Many MQM members left and joined the PSP.

 The Awami National Party is a registered political party in Pakistan affiliated with the Election Commission of Pakistan (ECP).
+ANP is the 6th popular Political Parties in Pakistan.
 ANP was founded in 1986 by Abdul Wali Khan and its allotted election symbol is Lantern.
-The party current president is Asfandyar Wali Khan, grandson of Bacha Khan.
+The party’s current president is Asfandyar Wali Khan, grandson of Bacha Khan.
 The party promotes Pashtun nationalism, democratic socialism, public sector government and economic equality.

 The ANP was the largest Pashtun nationalist party in Pakistan between 2008 and 2013, with its influence in the Pashtun-majority areas of Khyber Pakhtunkhwa and its environs.

 Pakistan Muslim League (Quaid-e-Azam Group) The Muslim League (Q) was a famous Pakistani political party.
+PMLQ is the 7th Political Parties in Pakistan.
 Until the 2018 parliamentary elections, it is represented by 5 seats.
 Its leadership and members were once part of the Pakistan Muslim League (Nawaz), headed by former Prime Minister Nawaz Sharif.
 After the 1997 general election, political differences arose which eventually led to the formation of a faction within the party.

-In 2002, Shujaat Hussain launched the party, along with Chief of Army Staff and Chairman of the Joint Chiefs of Staff Committee, Pervez Musharraf.
-The party allotted election symbol is Bicycle.
+In 2002, Shujaat Hussain launched the party, along with the Chief of Army Staff and Chairman of the Joint Chiefs of Staff Committee, Pervez Musharraf.
+The party-allotted election symbol is the Bicycle.

 In November 2012, the Awami Party, the Labor Party and the Workers’ Party formed the Awami Workers Party in an unprecedented effort to integrate political forces into the national mainstream in Pakistan.
-The party current president is Yousuf Mastikhan and its allotted election symbol is bulb.
+The party’s current president is Yousuf Mastikhan and its allotted election symbol is the bulb.

 The party seeks to unite the struggle of workers, peasants, students, women and ethnic and religious minorities in Pakistan under a democratic and socialist political system.

 The Jamiat Ulema-e-Islam (JUI-F) is a very conservative religious and religious party with an ideological history of 100 years.
-The pary was founded by Maulana Shabbir Ahmed Usmani in 1945, due to some factional split in 1988, Fazal-ur-Rehman separate the Party and its allotted election symbol is book.
+The party was founded by Maulana Shabbir Ahmed Usmani in 1945, due to some factional split in 1988, Fazal-ur-Rehman separate the Party and its allotted election symbol is a book.

 It currently has 14 seats in the National Assembly, four in the Senate, 15 in the Khyber Pakhtunkhwa Provincial Assembly, 11 in the Balochistan Provincial Assembly and one in the Gilgit-Baltistan Assembly.